AlejandroGorgues/AlejandroGorgues/README.md

 ---

-I'm **AlejandroGorgues/AlejandroGorgues**, and I'm a Data Scientist located in Spain.
+I'm **Alejandro Gorgues**, and I'm a Data Scientist located in Spain.

 - 🔭 I’m currently working as a predoctoral investigator in Data Science applied to Aerodynamics
 - 🌱 I’m currently learning more about the Big Data environment and it application in Data Science.